BALOGHBence/portfolio/source/projects/5_SigmaEpsilon.rst

 - `sigmaepsilon.mesh <https://pypi.org/project/sigmaepsilon.mesh/>`_: This library is about managing, manipulating, and storing data related to meshes.
 It is a key component for my finite element library as it provides the base classes (geometrical discretization) for most of the isoparametric finite elements.
+- `sigmaepsilon.solid.material <https://pypi.org/project/sigmaepsilon.solid.material/>`_: This library is about managing
+  material data.
+It includes solutions for the calculation of material properties, stress-strain relations, and constitutive models.
+It is a key component for my finite element library as it provides the material models for the elements.
+- `sigmaepsilon.solid.fourier <https://pypi.org/project/sigmaepsilon.solid.fourier/>`_: This library is about semi-analytical
+  solutions for simple plate problems.
+It is great for educational purposes, idea validation and verification of solutions coming from fully numerical soliutions, like the finite element method.

+All the libraries listed here are professional Python packages, with documentation, tests, and continuous integration, build along sommmunity standards.
+They are also available on the Python Package Index (PyPI) and can be installed using pip.
+The source code is available on GitHub, and the documentation is hosted on Read the Docs.

+These libraries are key in my development as a Python programmer, this is where I learned the most.
+Here, I can go down the rabbit hole as far as I wish without any limitations.
+I can implement the most advanced algorithms, I can experiment with new ideas, and I can learn from my mistakes.
+This is where I can practice my creativity.